-Incidental captures.
-Fishers are relatively easy to trap, and where they are present, they occasionally get caught in traps set for other species, especially bobcats, martens, and coyotes.
+bobcats, martens, and coyotes (Lewis and Zielinski 1996).
 Incidental capture data depends on trappers reporting the capture, which, though required by law, may impose serious inconvenience in remote areas, so compliance may vary widely.
 These 'incidental captures' are, therefore, not a reliable method to estimate populations, but they may be useful as an indicator of the presence and relative abundance of fishers.
 There are 3 reports of incidental capture of fishers in Washington since 1980 (1 each in 1987, 1990, and 1992; Appendices A, B).
-WDFW obtained a photo or carcass for 2 of these fishers.
+WDFW obtained a photo or carcass for 2 of these records.

 Sighting reports.
 Aubry and Houston (1992) compiled a list of sighting reports for Washington and ranked them by reliability.
-From 1980 to 1991, only 46 sightings of fishers were judged highly reliable (Aubry and Houston 1992).
-However, the majority of these earlier sightings were not verifiable based on a photograph, track, or specimen.
+From 1980 to 1991, only 46 sightings of fishers were judged to be highly reliable (Aubry and Houston 1992).
+However, the majority of these sightings were not verifiable based on a photograph, track, or specimen.
 Countless individuals hunt, trap, hike, and work in Washington forests, yet fewer than 4 reliable fisher sightings per year were compiled from 1980-1992 (Aubry and Houston 1992).